• Now Playing Image

 Trump approves federal disaster aid for storms and flooding in 6 states

-The disaster declarations, announced Thursday, will allow federal funding to flow to Kansas, North Carolina, North Dakota and Wisconsin, and for tribes in Montana and South Dakota.
-In each case except Wisconsin, it took Trump more than a month to approve the aid requests from local officials, continuing a trend of longer waits for disaster relief noted by a recent Associated Press analysis.
+President Donald Trump has approved federal disaster aid for six states and tribes following storms and floods this spring and summer.
+The disaster declarations, announced Thursday, will provide federal funding to Kansas, North Carolina, North Dakota, and Wisconsin, as well as tribes in Montana and South Dakota.
+In most cases, it took Trump over a month to approve the aid requests, continuing a trend of longer waits for disaster relief.
+An Associated Press analysis shows delays in approving federal disaster aid have grown over time.
+The White House says Trump is providing a more thorough review of requests.… Continue Reading

 Rescuers race to find Afghan quake survivors as death toll passes 1,400